Working From Home Is None of the Government’s Business

 What was once a perfectly ordinary workplace arrangement, freely negotiated by millions of adults, has suddenly been recast as a grand ideological struggle requiring urgent intervention from the state.

-In a free society, the question of whether someone works from home, from an office, from a co-working space or from a makeshift treehouse is not a matter for politicians and bureaucrats.
+In a free society, the question of whether someone works from home, from an office, from a co-working space, or from a makeshift treehouse, is not a matter for politicians and bureaucrats.
 It is up to the two parties actually involved: the employee and the employer.
 One offers labour, the other offers pay and conditions; they negotiate, they agree (or not), and that is how free adults conduct their affairs.

 But liberty is always under attack, and the increasingly authoritarian uniparty cannot help itself.
 The blue team wants to bark orders and force people back into the office.
 The red team wants to legislate a shiny new “right” to work from home.